 Separating Tank Toilets

-Separating tank toilets are essentially permanent camping toilets with one major difference.
-Tank toilets separate solid wastes from urine, which dramatically cuts down on smell.
+Separating tank toilets are essentially permanent camping toilets with one significant difference.
+Tank toilets separate solid wastes from urine, dramatically reducing smell.

-They are designed to work in conjunction with a small fan and vent to further reduce odors in the space.
-The fan is small enough that it can work on a small solar panel in the bathroom window.
-Separating tank toilets can be hooked up to an existing plumbing vent or a vent supplied by the manufacturer.
+They are designed to work with a small fan and vent to reduce odors further.
+The fan is small enough to work on a small solar panel in the bathroom window.
+Separating tank toilets can be hooked up to an existing plumbing vent or a manufacturer-supplied vent.

 Once separated, waste does have to be removed from the toilet.
 Urine can be drained to a small tank or leaching field outside the home or treated and used as fertilizer.